awsdocs/amazon-ec2-user-guide-windows/doc_source/benchmark_procedures.md

 ### Setting up Provisioned IOPS SSD \(`io1`\) volumes<a name="setupPIOPS"></a>

 To create an `io1` volume, choose **Provisioned IOPS SSD** when creating the volume using the Amazon EC2 console, or, at the command line, specify \-\-type io1 \-\-iops *n* where *n* is an integer between 100 and 64,000\.
-For more detailed EBS\-volume specifications, see [Amazon EBS Volume Types](ebs-volume-types.md)\.
-For information about creating an EBS volume, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.
-For information about attaching a volume to an instance, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.
+For more detailed EBS\-volume specifications, see [Amazon EBS volume types](ebs-volume-types.md)\.
+For information about creating an EBS volume, see [Creating an Amazon EBS volume](ebs-creating-volume.md)\.
+For information about attaching a volume to an instance, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 ### Setting up Throughput Optimized HDD \(`st1`\) or Cold HDD \(`sc1`\) volumes<a name="set_up_hdd"></a>

 To create an `st1` volume, choose **Throughput Optimized HDD** when creating the volume using the Amazon EC2 console, or specify \-\-type `st1` when using the command line\.
 To create an `sc1` volume, choose Cold HDD when creating the volume using the Amazon EC2 console, or specify \-\-type `sc1` when using the command line\.
-For information about creating EBS volumes, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.
-For information about attaching these volumes to your instance, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.
+For information about creating EBS volumes, see [Creating an Amazon EBS volume](ebs-creating-volume.md)\.
+For information about attaching these volumes to your instance, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 ## Install Benchmark Tools<a name="install_tools"></a>